mangonnet/mangonnet.github.io/index.md

 ---
 layout: frontpage
 title: Jorge Mangonnet
-description: Jorge Mangonnet is a Ph.D. candidate in Political Science at Columbia University.
+description: Jorge Mangonnet is a Ph.D. candidate in Political Science at Columbia University
 keywords:
 ---